Testing Noise Assumptions of Learning Algorithms: Introduction

 \section{Introduction}

 Developing efficient algorithms for learning in the presence of noise is one of the most fundamental problems in machine learning with a long line of celebrated research.
 Assumptions on the noise model itself vary greatly.
 For example, the well-studied random classification noise model (RCN) assumes that the label corruption process is independent across examples, whereas malicious noise models allow a fraction of the (joint) data-generating distribution to be changed adversarially.
-Understanding the computational landscape of learning with respect to different noise models remains a challenging open problem.
+Understanding the computational landscape of learning with respect to different noise models remains a challenging open problem, serving as the central focus of numerous works in the theory of supervised learning \cite{blum1998polynomial, awasthi2015efficient,awasthi2016learning,yan2017revisiting,zhang2017hitting,mangoubi2019nonconvex,diakonikolas2020learning, diakonikolas2020learning, diakonikolas2022learning_general,diakonikolas2018learning, BSHOUTY2002255, diakonikolas2024near} and unsupervised learning \cite{unsupervised_1,unsupervised_2,unsupervised_3,unsupervised_4,unsupervised_5,unsupervised_6,unsupervised_7,unsupervised_8,unsupervised_9,unsupervised_10,unsupervised_11,unsupervised_12}.

 In this paper, we address for the first time whether it is possible to efficiently test if the assumptions of a specific noise model hold for a given training set.
 There are two key reasons for developing such a test.
 First, without verifying the assumptions of the noise model, we cannot guarantee that our resulting hypothesis achieves the optimal error rate.
 Second, it is essential to select the learning algorithm best suited to the noise properties of the training set.
 Specifically, highly structured noise models often admit faster algorithms, and we should choose these algorithms whenever possible.